lyokha/nginx-log-plugin/README.md

 ```

 Here we used function `logInfoR` to make asynchronous content handler *tee* that
-echoes its argument both in the response body and the global error log.
-All
+echoes its argument both in the response body and the error log.
+All Haskell
-Haskell handlers for using in logging directives are exported automatically.
+handlers for using in logging directives are exported automatically.

 ###### File *nginx.conf*